ialbas/test-node-backend/README.md

 Requeriments and Instructions

 1. Install packages with `npm install`
-2. To see Tests and Coverage `npm run test`.
-You can see the results also in [coverage](./coverage/lcov-report/index.html) in your browser.
+2. To see Tests and Coverage `npm run test`
 3. Initialize this server `npm run start`
 4. For data persistence set your string connection in file `.env` do like the example in file `.env-local`
 5. Initialize docker-compose: `docker-compose up -d ` for container Docker MongoDB